elliotwutingfeng/NUSCSMODS/_posts/CS2106/2020-03-12-cs2106-lecture-7-memory-abstraction.md

 Compaction:
   - Move the occupied partition around to create consolidate holes
   - Cannot be invoked to frequently as it is time consuming

+##### Considering the 3 algorhtims

+FF:
+Allocation can be constant
+Deallocation: Linear

+BF:
+Go through entire list
+Deallocation: Linear

+WF:
+Go through entire list
+Deallocation: Linear

+#### Multiple Free List
+- Seperate free list of free holes from list of occupied partitions
+- Keep multiple list of different hole sizes
+- Take hole from list that most closely matches size of request
+   - Faster allocation

+> We can directly locate the size needed without needing to search the entire list.
+It is in power of 2 usually using a hashmap

+#### Buddy Blocks
+- Every partition is a power of 2
+- Each partition in the system has a buddy due to the way it is created recursively
+- For each row of address, we will partition it.
+- If the partition is still big, we can further partition it.

+**Freeing**
+- Merge buddy blocks if they are both free

+- A block that is too small is not cost effective to manage

+**Algorithm**
+1. To allocate a block of size N
+2. Access A[S] for a free block
+3. If its too big, split it more

+** Free**
+1. Check if buddy free
+2. If it is free and exist, remove B and C from the list
+3. Merge the two buddies into a bigger partition

+> Note that buddy blocks would always have one binary digit difference between each other

+Allocation: O(k), where the system has 2^k memory
+Deallocation:
+O(k) - Finding the buddy
+Merging:
+O(n) -  Figure out if they are buddies

+> However, we do not use this allocation now